Counterculture Studies was an international, online journal, published in three (3) volumes between 2018 and 2020.

 It arose out of the explosion of interest in manifestations of countercultural practice in art, architecture, design, music and everyday life.
 The focus was on the Long Sixties as the "high" period of rebellion, but the journal also carried material related to legacies of the counterculture and aspects of contemporary countercultural protest.

 The journal contained a mixture of print and audio-visual material by academic researchers and cultural workers.
-Scholarly articles will be peer-reviewed but the journal is open to and, indeed, welcomes and encourages, general contributions that do not conform to rigid academic expectations.
-The journal thus straddles the world of the academy and the world of the counterculture itself, something reflected in the composition of the editorial committee and advisory board.
+Scholarly articles were peer-reviewed but the journal also welcomed general contributions that did not conform to rigid academic expectations.
+The journal thus straddled the world of the academy and the world of the counterculture itself, something reflected in the composition of the editorial committee and advisory board.

-Current Issue: Volume 1, Issue 1 (2018)
+Current Issue: Volume 3, Issue 1 (2020)